AUSTIN, Texas — Population growth rates of existing Lower Colorado River Authority (LCRA) water customers could be higher than expected.

 To ensure customers have enough water for the future, the LCRA is considering several water supply strategies, which were discussed during Wednesday's Water Operations Committee meeting.

-Water supply strategies include conservation, extending existing supplies, system optimization and new Colorado River supplies, and other new supplies.
+Those strategies include conservation, extending existing supplies, system optimization and new Colorado River supplies, and other new supplies.

 Under conservation, LCRA staff discussed three ideas: a permanent maximum once-a-week watering schedule, gallons per capita per day cap on contract renewals and enhanced conservation incentives.
 All possibilities would require board action and could be implemented relatively quickly as benefits accrue over time.

-New supplies from the Colorado River, an aquifer storage and recovery (ASR) system and off-channel reservoirs are being considered.
+New supplies from the Colorado River, an aquifer storage and recovery (ASR) system and off-channel reservoirs are also being considered.

 Water is stored underground until needed for an ASR system.
 It could be built in Bastrop County with water delivery to Travis County.
 This system would provide up to 22,000 acre-feet of water per year.
 An acre-foot is the amount of water needed to cover 1 acre 1 foot deep.
 It has a price tag of $1 billion.